 - If you nap, try to do so at the same time every day, for no more than an hour, and not after 3:00 p.m.

 - Sleep in a cool dark place and use the bed only for sleeping and sexual activity.

-- Do not read or watch television in bed.
+- Do not read, watch television, or use electronic devices in bed.

 - Minimize drinking liquids for three hours before bedtime to avoid frequent nighttime urination.